wassfila/hello_finance_world/README.md

 <img src="media/mindmap.svg" width="800">

 # Basics Frameworks
+* Python is the primary language, although it is not excluded that accelerated computing or front end display switches to another language.
 * Matplotlib and Pandas are basics for data analysis that go beyond finance and are quite common in every field (robotics, machine learning,...).
-* Python is the primary language, although it is not excluded that accelerated computing or front end display switches to another language.
+* Dash, new commer with revolutionary model, stepping over giant frameworks (plotly, d3.js, React, Flask) allows python complete webapps generation.
 ## Matplotlib
 * https://matplotlib.org/users/legend_guide.html
 ## Pandas